What Are "Upside Down Car Loans?"

-If you are upside down in a car loan, it means that at that given point in the loan repayment your automobile is worth less than you owe on it.
+If you are upside down in a car loan, it means that at that given point in the loan repayment your automobile is worth less than what you owe on it.

 In other words, if you sell your vehicle at a point when you are upside down in the car loan, you would have to come up the cash to pay the difference between what the car sold for and what you still owe on the car.
-Otherwise the auto finance company won't clear the title so you can legally sell the automobile.
+Otherwise, the auto finance company won't clear the title so you can legally sell the automobile.

-The first thing you need to be aware of when purchasing a car is that cars depreciate (drop in value) faster when they are new than when they are used (see the Car Depreciation Calculator).
+The first thing you need to be aware of when purchasing a car is that cars depreciate (drop in value) faster when they are bought new than when they are bought used (see the Car Depreciation Calculator).

 On the other hand, if you buy a used car that is two years old, it may only depreciate by 20% in the first two years of ownership.
 If you buy a used car that is ten years old, it may only depreciate by 5% in the first two years of ownership.

 Finally, because the average person fails to budget and account for all of the costs of buying and owning an automobile (see the Car Buying Calculator), or because their income takes an unexpected drop, many people suddenly find themselves unable to afford the new car they purchased.
-But, because they are upside down in the car loan they can't just sell the automobile to get rid of the expenses they can't afford.
+But, because they are upside down in the car loan, they can't just sell the automobile to get rid of the expenses they can't afford.

 You know what happens then, don't you?
 Well, first the auto finance company repossesses the automobile.
 Second, the owner is still responsible for the difference between what the automobile is worth and the amount of their loan.
-And third, because their credit rating took a big hit from the repossession, the next time the consumer goes to buy an automobile they will be forced to pay a painfully high interest rate.
+And third, because their credit rating took a big hit from the repossession, the next time the consumer goes to buy an automobile they will be forced to pay a painfully high loan interest rate.

 As usual, the buyer's loss becomes the auto finance company's gain.

 If your answer is "no," you might consider buying the used version of new car and spending some time thinking about how you might invest the thousands of dollars you will be saving (30% to 60% of the price of the new car!).